ur-tcs/programming-2-ex-9/README.md

-# Programming 2 - Exercise 9: Parallel programming: threads and actors
+# Programming 2 - Exercise 9: Parallel Programming

 In this exercise, you wil get familiar with the notions of parallelism and concurrency, and learn how to program using threads and actors.